Birch Lake, Alaska, USA

 Birch Lake is very near a glaciated area and bordered to the south by the Alaska Range.
 With mountain peaks in excess of 11,000, 12,000, and even 13,000 feet, the Alaska Range is a beautiful backdrop to the lake, and there are ample recreation opportunities including “flight seeing” or sight seeing by plane and various winter sports.
 Mount McKinley, the highest mountain in North America, is in the Alaska Range.

 Salcha is the town nearest Birch Lake, and it has shopping, restaurants and various accommodations.
 Birch Lake is also only about 50 miles from Fairbanks, however, so any amenities a visitor could want are within an easy drive.
 Fairbanks is the largest city in Alaska’s Interior and the second largest city, behind Anchorage, in the state.
 Started as a Gold Rush camp, Fairbanks has a rich history and plenty of cultural opportunities to explore.

 With its easy accessibility, fantastic fishing, and abundant wildlife, Birch Lake is a great Alaska getaway.
 Its proximity to the amenities and cultural opportunities of Fairbanks make it a good choice for the entire family.
 Set against the backdrop of the Alaska Range in Alaska’s majestic Interior, Birch Lake and its neighboring lakes provide the quintessential Alaskan fishing experience.

-Things to do at Birch Lake AK
+Things to Do at Birch Lake

 - Vacation Rentals